apache/drill/_docs/sql-reference/030-lexical-structure.md

 * Keywords
 * Identifiers that SQL cannot parse

+**Note:**  The term “user” is a reserved keyword, however if you reference a field/column named “user” in a query and you enclose the term in back ticks (\`user\`), Drill does not treat \`user\` as an identifier.
+Instead, Drill treats \`user\` as a special function that calls the current user.
+To work around this issue, use a table alias when referencing the field/column.
+The table alias informs the parser that this identifier is not a function call, but a regular identifier.
+For example, assume a table alias “t.”
+Use t.\`user\` instead of \`user\` as shown:

+       SELECT operation, t.`user`, uid FROM `dfs`.`/drill/student` t;

 For example, enclose the SQL keywords date and time in identifier quotes when referring to column names, but not when referring to data types: